JRingelstein/pretalx-plausible/README.rst

    :target: https://htmlpreview.github.io/?https://github.com/JRingelstein/pretalx-plausible/blob/python-coverage-comment-action-data/htmlcov/index.html
    :alt: Coverage

-This is a plugin for `pretalx`_ that adds support for `Plausible Analytics`_ to pretalx events.
+This is a plugin for `pretalx`_ that adds support for Plausible to pretalx events.
 It allows you to easily integrate Plausible into your event website and track visitor behavior.

 Development setup
 -----------------